subhankar21/K-fold-CNN-using-Keras/README.md

 # K-fold-CNN-using-Keras
-This is a improvisation of K-fold-CNN intially submitted in a Kaggle Challenge
+This is a improvisation of K-fold-CNN intially submitted in a Kaggle Challenge by stevexyu